Dynamic multiscaling in stochastically forced Burgers turbulence: Interval-collapse Times

 \textit{\textbf{(A)}} There is a shock within the collapsing interval of size $r$ at $t=0$ (see panel \textit{(A)} in Fig. \ref{fig:tfmillus}).
 In this case $\delta u(y,x) \sim v_0$ is independent of $y$, for all $y\in[0,r]$.
 Hence, from Eq. \eq{eq:tcolscale} we obtain

 The probability that an interval of size $r$ contains a shock is proportional to $r$ (this probability is $ar$, with $a$ a constant that does not affect the power laws that we obtain below), so \\

 \textit{\textbf{(B)}} There is no shock in the interval at $t=0$ (see panel \textit{(B)} in Fig. \ref{fig:tfmillus}).
-However, either a shock forms within the collapsing interval (first row in panel \textit{(B)} of Fig. \ref{fig:tfmillus}) or one of the ends of the interval gets trapped at a shock (second row in panel \textit{(B)} of Fig. \ref{fig:tfmillus}), at some time $\tstar$.
 As we have noted below Eq.\eq{eq:eqstrfn}, $\delta u(r,x) \sim r^h$ for this case.
+However, either a shock forms within the collapsing interval (first row in panel \textit{(B)} of Fig. \ref{fig:tfmillus}) or one of the ends of the interval gets trapped at a shock (second row in panel \textit{(B)} of Fig.~\ref{fig:tfmillus}), at some time $\tstar$.
+The probability $p_{s1}$ of finding an interval of initial size $r$, which collapses as in the first row of panel B in Fig.~\ref{fig:tfmillus}, is $p_{s1}\equiv br$, where $b$ is a constant that does not affect our results for exponents.
+Similarly, the probability of finding an interval, which collapses as in the second row of panel B in Fig.~\ref{fig:tfmillus}, is $p_{s2} \equiv 1-(a+b)r$.
 We must now distinguish between the following two sub-cases.

 \textit{(B1)} $\tstar$ is very close to $\tau(r,x)$, i.e., $\tstar\sim\tau(r,x)$.
 Furthermore, $\delta u(y,x) \sim y^h$, for all $y\in[\eta,r]$, where $\eta\to 0$ in the inviscid limit; hence, by using Eq. \eq{eq:tcolscale}, we obtain